-In truth, nappy changing facilities were never too much of an issue as they were looked after quite well, but when you have to take a curious little girl into a cubicle, you just hope that she doesn’t ask any questions or make any comments!
+In truth, nappy changing facilities were never too much of an issue as they were looked after quite well.
+However. when you have to take a curious little girl into a cubicle, you just hope that she doesn’t ask any questions or make any comments!

 Somehow, dads tend to feel guilty for having time off because our little one is ill and needs looking after.
-Sometimes a child needs both parents, or just wants their daddy and whilst workplaces are generally accepting of the fact mum needs to head off home in an emergency, this hasn’t passed over to the need for dad to do the same.
+Sometimes a child needs both parents, or just wants their daddy.
+Whilst workplaces are generally accepting of the fact mum needs to head off home in an emergency, this hasn’t passed over to the need for dad to do the same.

-There was a time when I had “the phone call” to say Heidi was on her way to A&E with a suspected broken arm at 4pm, and so I raced to hospital (after telling my managers).
+There was a time when I had “the phone call” to say Heidi was on her way to A&E with a suspected broken arm at 4pm.
+As such.
+I raced to hospital (after telling my managers).
 The next day, no-one asked how things had gone or how either of us were, they only asked why work hadn’t been completed in the evening!!